matthew-scherf/Only-One/README.md

 The argument begins with the undeniable fact that something exists.
 This isn't a trivial starting point—even skeptical doubt presupposes existence, so we have bedrock to build upon.

 From this, we examine the nature of existence itself.
-Every existing thing must have a ground—something that makes it be rather than not be.
+Every existing thing must have a ground, something that makes it be rather than not be.
 This grounding relationship isn't circular and doesn't regress infinitely; it must terminate in something that grounds everything else while being grounded in nothing.
-This is what we call the Absolute—that which is unconditioned, independent, requiring nothing beyond itself to exist.
+This is what we call the Absolute, that which is unconditioned, independent, requiring nothing beyond itself to exist.

 Here's the crucial insight: there can only be one such Absolute.
 If there were two ultimate grounds, what would distinguish them?
-Any distinguishing feature—being "here" rather than "there," having "this" quality rather than "that"—would itself be a condition, a limitation.
+Any distinguishing feature such as being "here" rather than "there," having "this" quality rather than "that", would itself be a condition, a limitation.
 But the truly unconditioned cannot be limited in any way.
 Therefore, all paths of grounding converge on a single, unique Absolute.

 This Absolute cannot be conditioned—that's definitional.
 And conversely, everything that exists in time, occupies space, or possesses qualities must be conditioned, dependent, grounded.
-This creates a clean dichotomy: everything in existence is either the one Absolute or part of the conditioned realm that depends upon it.
+This creates a clean dichotomy that everything in existence is either the one Absolute or part of the conditioned realm that depends upon it.

-Now for the radical turn: there exists exactly one subject—one ultimate witness or consciousness.
-And this subject is identical with the Absolute itself.
-You are not one of the conditioned appearances.
-In your deepest nature, you are the ground of all being.
+There exists exactly one subject—one ultimate witness or consciousness, and this subject is identical with the Absolute itself.
+You are not one of the conditioned appearances, in your deepest nature, you are the ground of all being.

 The system proves this is logically consistent through the identity of indiscernibles for conditioned entities: distinct things in the phenomenal world must differ in at least one observable property.
-But the Absolute transcends all such properties—it has no temporal location, no spatial extension, no qualities whatsoever.
+But the Absolute transcends all such properties.
+It has no temporal location, no spatial extension, no qualities whatsoever.
 Therefore, what you truly are cannot be found among the appearances.

 ## **The Extensions: How Appearance Manifests**

-The core system establishes the skeleton—one Absolute appearing as many conditioned phenomena.
+The core system establishes the skeleton, one Absolute appearing as many conditioned phenomena.
 The extensions detail the flesh: precisely how this appearance unfolds.

 **The Five Sheaths**